xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/multi-vendor_getting_started_for_admin.md

     </table>

-    *   In the "_Warehouse_" mode, the administrator sets the address that will be used as the ship-from address for all the vendors (The address can be added via the Company address section in the store's {% link "Contact information" ref_HcSs9eFL %}).
-The administrator also configures the shipping methods that will be used to ship orders from that address.
+If the mode "_Warehouse_" is enabled, the administrator will have to specify the location of the warehouse from which the products will be shipped to the buyers via the Company address section in the store's {% link "Contact information" ref_HcSs9eFL %}).
+This address is needed for shipping and tax calculation and will be used as the ship-from address for all the vendors selling through the marketplace.
+The administrator will also have to configure the shipping methods that will be used to ship orders from that address.

-    *   In the "_Vendors as separate shops_" mode, there is no common ship-from address: each vendor ships orders from their own business location, which means a separate ship-from address for every vendor.
+In the "_Vendors as separate shops_" mode, there is no common ship-from address: each vendor ships orders from their own business location, which means a separate ship-from address for every vendor.
 Also, every vendor configures their own shipping methods (The administrator does not have anything to do with that).

 It is also a good idea to adjust the onboarding welcome message for new vendors.
 See the article {% link "Configuring the Multi-vendor addon" ref_nFq48dhr %} for details.